particle-iot/docs/src/content/faq/wholesale/wholesale-products.md

 ## Refunds, cancellations or delays

-Sending a PO to the Particle sales team or placing an order on the Wholesale Store functions as a committed, non-cancellable, non-refunable order.
+Sending a PO to the Particle sales team or placing an order on the Wholesale Store functions as a committed, non-cancellable, non-refundable order.
 We do not accept shipping timeline delays.

 ## Battery regulations